 Magnesium AZ31B-H26 (AMS 4376)

 AZ31B-H26 alloy is a version of the base AZ31B magnesium alloy that is partially annealed and partially strain hardened.
 When compared to other versions of the same alloy, AZ31B-H26 has very high strength and stiffness, but lower ductility.
 Due to these differences, the H26 temper finds slightly different use than similar materials or can be used in combination with them.
-Please note that even stiffer version with H28 temper is available, which also has even lower ductility.
+Please note that an even stiffer version with H28 temper is available, which also has even lower ductility.

-Thanks to the high percentage of magnesium in the alloy, it has an outstanding stiffness to weight ratio.
+Thanks to the high percentage of magnesium in the alloy, it has an outstanding stiffness-to-weight ratio.
 In these parameters, it is better than both aluminum alloys and steel alloys.
 That said, Magnesium AZ31B-H26 can’t be used at higher temperatures than 300 °F (150 °C) due to low Liquidus.
-On the positive side, thanks to the outstanding stiffness to weight ratio, AZ31B-H26 is one of the best alloys for manufacturing of modern aircraft fuselages, especially because it brings fuel efficiency and eco benefits.
+On the positive side, thanks to the outstanding stiffness-to-weight ratio, AZ31B-H26 is one of the best alloys for manufacturing of modern aircraft fuselages, especially because it brings fuel efficiency and eco benefits.

-Other properties of Magnesium AZ31B-H26 include outstanding ability to absorb vibrations – much better than comparable aluminum alloys.
+Other properties of Magnesium AZ31B-H26 include an outstanding ability to absorb vibrations – much better than comparable aluminum alloys.
 Thanks to this, the H26 temper is used for manufacturing of textile machinery and concrete tools.
-Some premium laptop and smartphone manufacturers use AZ31B-H26 for manufacturing of cases, in combination with other designations of the same alloy.
+Some premium laptop and smartphone manufacturers use AZ31B-H26 for the manufacturing of cases, in combination with other designations of the same alloy.